UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 Some of the biggest changes to StyleGAN v2 include weight demodulation, lazy regularization, path length regularization, progressive growth, and large networks.
 These changes resulted in StyleGAN v2 being superior to StyleGAN.
 For example, the style space is produced by learned transformations in v2, providing it more flexibility.
 This resulted in better generated images that could be mistaken for real images.
 StyleGAN also has blob-life artifacts in the generated image, making it harder for a person to beleive it was not generated.
 This stems from using instance normalization in AdaIN, which was targeted for style transfer to replace the style in one image with one in the other.
 This issue is not apparent in StyleGAN v2 and seen in the generated result images.

-I beleive the factor that had the biggest impact on the results being better than StyleGAN was the weight demodulation.
+I believe the factor that had the biggest impact on the results being better than StyleGAN was the weight demodulation.
 It removed how the constant was processed at the beginning of training, made it so that the mean was not needed when normalizing the different features, and moved the noise module outside the style module.
 Because of these changes, the blob-like features were not apparent in the StyleGAN v2 generated images.
 And as stated previously, this was the biggest issue with StyleGAN.
-Because this issue was resolved, we see much better imges in StyleGANv2 that would have a greater likelihood of passing for a real image.
+Because this issue was resolved, we see much better images in StyleGANv2 that would have a greater likelihood of passing for a real image.

 I think having a StyleEncoder also made a big difference compared to other image generation techniques.
 It allowed the style to be translated pretty well in most of the images.